 Frying Pan vs Skillet!
 What’s the difference?

-Frying pans, primarily made of metal, also have deep sides while skillets have shallower sides.
+- Frying pans, primarily made of metal, also have shallow sides.

-Skillet is usually made up of cast iron, enameled steel, carbon steel, or le Creuset (a type of cast iron).
-A skillet is also a frying pan with shallow sides.
+- Skillet is usually made up of cast iron, enameled steel, carbon steel, or le Creuset (a type of cast iron).

 What is the actual confusion between frying pans and skillets?